 We know this scenario so well: Deciding to “lose weight” or “tone up,” getting a gym membership, tossing all the “bad stuff” from cabinets and fridges, and becoming obsessed with eating as “clean” as possible—most times on a diet never maxing out over 1000 calories a day.

-I’ve been there too.
+I’ve been there, too.
 Many times.
-It was until after my first triathlon racing season that I realized how undernourished my body was.
+It wasn't until after my first triathlon racing season that I realized how undernourished my body was.
 I was always cold and tired, every workout felt like I put my muscles through the wringer, and it seemed like I was almost always sick.
 The problem, which didn’t feel like a problem at the time because I was doing as I had always done, was that I was eating about 1200 calories a day.
 And if we’re being quite honest, the food I was eating wasn’t really even nutrient-dense.
 My body was burning energy, and subsequently calories, like a furnace—but I wasn’t giving it what it needed to perform.
 Talk about a recipe for disaster.

 If you’re interested in understanding the exact science of pinpointing how many calories you should eat in a day, you must know two things: your Basal Metabolic Rate (BMR) and your activity factor.
 Your BMR is an estimate of how many calories you’d burn if you were to do nothing but rest for 24 hours.
 It represents the minimum amount of energy needed to keep your body functioning, including breathing and keeping your heart beating.
 You can find this number by having an InBody test run on you at your local gym.

 Your activity factor is how much you burn from exercise on average.
 You can find this by wearing a heart rate monitor or watch while working out.
 The total of both your BMR and activity factory is your Total Daily Energy Expenditure (TDEE), or how many calories you burn per day when exercise is taken into account.